Topics or areas of expertise that Darlene can talk about (even in her sleep):

 - Staying productive around her family's farm

-- Attending truck and tractor pulls and Sprint car and NASCAR races
+- Attending truck and tractor pulls and Sprint car and NASCAR races (and an occasional donkey race)

 - Working on projects for charitable causes, such as making teddy bears for Victory Junction Gang Camp, blankets for Project Linus and homemade dog treats for various events and organizations.